dzikoysk/reposilite/reposilite-backend/README.md

     FeatureFacade.kt                 # Unified class that contains all public methods exposed by the given domain
 ```

-When you're trying to add something to the Reposilite, try to think about every domain as a standalone module and follow this pattern :)
+When you're trying to add something to Reposilite, try to think about every domain as a standalone module and follow this pattern :)
 If you want learn more about it, visit some great dedicated articles, like e.g. [Organizing Layers Using Hexagonal Architecture, DDD, and Spring](https://www.baeldung.com/hexagonal-architecture-ddd-spring)

 ### Running